ErpNetDocs/tech/modules/crm/clientcenter/grid-control.md

 You can **group** a navigator's contents by their column headers in order to organize them in a more specific tree-like hierarchical structure.

-Taking advantage of the **Group footer summary** option, you can also see summarized information for each group that includes counts and sums.
+With the **Group footer summary** option, you can also see summarized information for each group, which includes **counts** for document numbers and **sums** for document amounts.

-To group, simply drag and drop a column header into the **”_Drag a column header here to group by that column_”** row found above the table.
+To group, simply drag and drop a column header into the **”_Drag a column header here to group by that column_”** row above the table.

 ![picture](pictures/Grid_control_grouping_11_06.png)